mawrkus/pull-request-review-guide/README.md

 ### 3

 > Alan:
-> Maybe it is time to stop the tradition of providing all the arguments as props
+> Maybe it is time to stop the tradition of providing all the arguments as props.

 ### 4

 > Alan
-> I'm not sure if it's a good idea to return to this, it's a screenshot from project X
+> I'm not sure if it's a good idea to return to this, it's a screenshot from project X.
 >
 > Billy
 > It’s not human-friendly indeed.
 But do we need human-friendly?
 >
 > Alan
-> Yes
+> Yes.
 >
 > Jamie
 > Do you know why?